arielox01/PhishingProject/README.md

 # PhishingProject

-We created a Phishing educational app, built on Java and PHP.
+This is the code for a Phishing educational app, built on Java and PHP.
 There are files added to explain the logic and use behind the app.

 Notice - This is the code only.